mecid/mecid.github.io/_posts/2019-08-14-building-barchart-with-shape-api-in-swiftui.md

 }
 ```

-In the example above, we use Сircle shape to draw color indicators of every Legend.
-Now we can compose our BarsView and LegendsView to provide BarChart experience.
+In the example above, we use *Сircle* shape to draw color indicators of every *Legend*.
+Now we can compose our *BarsView* and *LegendsView* to provide *BarChart* experience.

 ```swift
 struct BarChartView: View {